ParalaxRus/FileManager/README.md

 - Supports create and combine of the text files (binary streams are not tested)

 Project structure:
-App - file manager CLI executable, parser and commands execution
+app - file manager CLI executable, parser and commands execution
-Common - shared library with the file manipulation logic
+common - shared library with the file manipulation logic
-Script - installation script mimicking CI pipeline
+script - installation script mimicking CI pipeline
-Tests - unit tests
+tests - unit tests

 Build and run unit tests with the cmake tool:
 a) use git to checkout to your local machine